By Doug Hare EBS SPORTS EDITOR

 “We were fortunate to have had great weather and with some smart skiing by the athletes in the qualifying rounds, we were able to take 55 competitors onto the world-class venue of Three Forks for the finals where we saw some very impressive skiing,” said Pete Manka, who announced and helped coordinate the event.

 By the end of the weekend, the Big Sky Freeride team had athletes in first place in every division except for one.
-Kennedy Cochenour finished first in U12 female ski division and Blaise Ballantyne took home first in U12 male ski and also won the Sick Bird award with the help of a big 540 at the bottom of the venue and a stylish ski switch entrance into the corral.
+Kennedy Cochenour finished first in U12 female ski division and Blaise Ballantyne took home first in U12 male ski and also won the Spirit award with the help of a big 540 at the bottom of the venue and a stylish ski switch entrance into the corral.

 “Super fun venue.
 So fun to get together with all the freeride athletes that I’ve gotten to know over the years in Big Sky.
 Everyone did an awesome job!
 All of my coaches: Wallace Casper, Cooper Rausch, Drew DeWolf and Joey Thompson, they did a great job of getting me to the podium,” Ballantyne said.
 “They all just tell me to go full send.
 I also want to thank Parkin Costain and Gardner Dominick for inspecting with me and psyching me up for this competition.”